piisalie/nomadize/README.md

 ## Usage

+Nomadize supports two different methods for configuring the connection to Postgres.
+Nomadize will also provide access to the underlying PG connection wrapper (using your defined config) by using the `Nomadize::Config.db` method.
+This wrapper responds to `exec` in the same way that the underlying PG connection object does.

+### Config File

-Nomadize expects a database configuration file in `config/database.yml`.
-You can generate this file with the rake task(`db:generate_template_config`)/CLI(`$ nomadize generate_template_config`).
-Or you can write it yourself.
-This file should look something like:
+You may use a config file `config/database.yml`.
+This file can be generated with either the rake task: `db:generate_template_config` or the CLI: `$ nomadize generate_template_config`.
+You can also choose to create the file for yourself. `config/database.yml` should look something like:

 ```
 development: